Own-Data-Privateer/hoardy-adb/README.md

 Still, `adb backup` works fine for a lot of apps and, hopefully, will eventually get back to working as well as it did before Android version 6 in the future.
 Meanwhile, [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) allows you to split full-system dumps produced by `adb backup` into per-app backups that can then be restored with `adb restore`.

-The problem is that, while I'm thankful that `android-backup-toolkit` exists, I find it really annoying to use: it is a bundle of pre-compiled Java apps, binaries, and shell scripts that manages to work somehow, but modifying anything there is basically impossible as building all of those things from sources is an adventure I failed to complete, and then you need to install the gigantic Java VM and libraries to run it all.
+The problem is that, while I'm thankful that [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) exists, I find it really annoying to use: it is a bundle of pre-compiled Java apps, binaries, and shell scripts that manages to work somehow, but modifying anything there is basically impossible as building all of those things from sources is an adventure I failed to complete, and then you need to install the gigantic Java VM and libraries to run it all.

 **So, as it currently stands, to have per-app backups of your Android device you have to either:**

 - **root your device;**
 - **give up your privacy by uploading your backups to other people's computers (aka "the cloud"); or**
-- **repack all you APKs with `android:allowBackup = true` and either run older Android firmware that can do backup to an SD card or run `adb backup` from your PC, and then extract per-app backups from its output (yes, this is not ideal, but it works, and does not need root).**
+- **repack all you APKs with `android:allowBackup = true` and either run older Android firmware that can do backup to an SD card or run `adb backup` from your PC, and then extract per-app backups from its output with third-party tools like [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) (yes, this is not ideal, but it works, and does not need root).**

 **So, one day I was looking at all of this.
 I couldn't root or change the firmware on a phone I wanted to keep backed up, but I could follow the last option and get most of what I wanted with almost no effort.